rubrikinc/use-cases/rubrik-sandbox/README.md

 # Rubrik Sandbox Use-Case
 This repository contains a PowerShell script designed to create isolated networks fronted by a vyOS router.
 Virtual machines are then live mounted into the isolated networks and various restore validation tests can be be performed against them such as ping, looking for certain running services, and checking for open or closed TCP ports.

-The isolated networks contain point in time copies of production services and can be accessed through a specified masqerade network, allowing IT professionals to further perform various activities within the isolated networks such as:
+The isolated networks contain point in time copies of production services and can be accessed through a specified masquerade network, allowing IT professionals to further perform various activities within the isolated networks such as:
 * Patch and Upgrade testing.
 * Penetration and Security testing
 * Triage or root-cause analysis